mdcdi1315/mdex/Docs/AbstractBlockStateProvider.md

 You also do normally define any other properties you need to through the `Properties` object.

 For the provider to work, the block must support the `axis` property.
-If the property is not defined, the game will possibly panic, so be careful with that!
+If the property is not defined, the object referencing this block state provider will fail compilation.

 A prime example of such blocks are the log blocks.